dhriti-rajan/music-transcription/idmt_smt_guitar_v2.md

 - Files stored with 16 Bit depth.
 - Annotations regarding onset positions, chords, rhythmic pattern length, and texture (monophony/polyphony) are included in various file formats.

+## Annotation Parsing
+- Chord instances (as opposed to single notes) are denoted by events with overlapping onset/offset ranges.
+- Need to determine how pitches map to notes/octaves.